jack-hanlon/mars-ice/README.md

 * emc_cpu_multi.py
 * emc_gpu.py
 ### emc_cpu.py
-This is the original source code for the Electric field Monte Carlo algorithm, I developed using pseudocode given to me by my project supervisor at the Canadian Space Agency.
+This is the original source code for the Electric field Monte Carlo algorithm, developed using pseudocode shared by the Canadian Space Agency.
 ### emc_cpu_multi.py
 A simple runtime upgrade to the initial algorithm using the Python multiprocessing library.
 ### emc_gpu.py